MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/azure-iaas-vm-disks-managed-unmanaged.md

 **Q: Can I create locally redundant storage, geo-redundant storage, and zone-redundant storage managed disks?**

-**A:** Azure Managed Disks currently supports only locally redundant storage managed disks.
+**A:** Azure Managed Disks currently supports locally redundant storage and Zone Redundant storage which is currently in preview.

+For more information on Managed Disk Redundancy, see [Redundancy options for managed disks](/azure/virtual-machines/disks-redundancy)

 **Q: Can I shrink or downsize my managed disks?**